 If you have frequent UTIs, you should discuss this with your healthcare provider.
 Further investigation, such as diagnostic tests and procedures, may also be recommended to identify the root cause of the frequent UTIs.

 If you have a suspected UTI, don’t delay.
-Get the prompt, high-quality medical care you need from Show Low Family Clinic, all from the comfort and convenience of your own home.
-We offer virtual UTI treatment services, so you can receive expert medical care and the right type of antibiotics you need to heal quickly and completely from your infection.
+Get the prompt, high-quality medical care you need from Show Low Family Clinic.
+We offer UTI treatment services, so you can receive expert medical care and the right type of antibiotics you need to heal quickly and completely from your infection.

-At Show Low Family Clinic, we provide confidential, compassionate, and personalized medical care to women, men, and adolescents aged 13 and up via virtual visits with a qualified and accomplished medical provider.
+At Show Low Family Clinic, we provide confidential, compassionate, and personalized medical care to patients in Washington and Arizona with a qualified and accomplished medical provider.

-For convenient, expert, and compassionate medical treatment, request a telehealth appointment online now.
-We currently provide telemedicine services to patients in numerous states throughout the country.
+For convenient, expert, and compassionate medical treatment, request an appointment online now.
+We offer in-office visits to patients located in and around Show Low, AZ, as well as virtual visits to those located throughout the state of Washington.